huilingh/assignment-2/README.md

 ## Part 1: Setting up GitHub for assignment submission

-We'll be using a new workflow for submitting assignments starting this week.
-Each week I will provide a GitHub link to the week's repository.
+We'll be using a new workflow for submitting assignments starting with this assignment.
+Each assignment, I will provide a GitHub link to the week's repository.
 Each student will have their own private repository on GitHub where the assignment can be submitted.